kiwibrowser/src/styleguide/web/web.md

 },
 ```

+* Use native `on-click` for click events instead of `on-tap`. 'tap' is a
+  synthetic event provided by Polymer for backward compatibility with some
+  browsers and is not needed by Chrome.

 * Make good use of the  [`dom-if` template](
 https://www.polymer-project.org/2.0/docs/devguide/templates#dom-if):
   * Consider using `dom-if` to lazily render parts of the DOM that are hidden by